AxiomXDevTeam/Java-Client/docs/4-Market Data/Listing.md

 # Listing

-#### In the context of Options, we refer to listing is the means of retrieving the universe of a specific trait of an options contract.
+#### In the context of options, we refer to listing as the means of retrieving the universe of a specific trait of an options contract.